EqualExperts/eHelp/README.md

 ## Running the Application

-Run the app without it being packaged with [Native packager](http://www.scala-sbt.org/sbt-native-packager/gettingstarted.html):
+Run the app without it being packaged using [Native packager](http://www.scala-sbt.org/sbt-native-packager/gettingstarted.html):

    ```
    sbt stage
    ./target/universal/stage/bin/ehelp
    ```

-Or starts eHelp with:
+Or starts eHelp (with 'prod' profile enabled):

     $ heroku local web

+## Environment Variables & System Properties

+* $PORT is mandatory when running in "prod" profile.
+* -Dprofile defines the targeted environment.
+It defaults to "dev", but can be set to "prod".

 # Guidelines